Dimensionality reduction techniques for molecular dynamics

 Public Lecture:

-Andrew Ferguson will deliver the public lecture ChatGPT for proteins: Designing molecular machines using natural language text prompts on Tuesday 3 June, 18.00 BST.
-Further details can be found here.
+Andrew Ferguson delivered the public lecture ChatGPT for proteins: Designing molecular machines using natural language text prompts.

 MONDAY 2 JUNE